 Food will need to look colorful and inviting in small portions.
 Sandwiches in different shapes, mini party pizzas, jellies in little pots (you can make them at home or buy ready-made) and iced or jam filled party biscuits are always popular.
 Choose a bold, instantly recognizable cake, possibly of your child’s favorite TV character or shaped like one of his favorite toys, such as a train.
 Small hard candies, dry fruits, raisins, peanuts and popcorn should be avoided completely.
 Young children may be allergic to these foods and they also pose a choking risk.
 Serving food in colorful plastic or sturdy paper plates will make even a plain white look inviting.
 Coordinated spoons and glasses are easily available in most party stores and brighten up the table.

 Plan the party for a time when the child doesn’t usually take a nap.
 Keep the party short and sweet so children don’t get bored.
 Three hours would be an ideal amount of time to celebrate.

 Incoming search terms:

 - mini food ideas

-- best birthday party ideas for 2 year old
+- planning a small party for 2 year old girl ideas